 For many people, a vacation with family in the Caribbean is a ‘once in a lifetime’ (although you will be wanting to plan your return even before this vacation is over), so do all you can.
 There’s a lot for kids to do at Beaches Resorts, including participating in kid’s camp, going treasure hunting, face painting, collecting shells, and watching or participating in magic shows.
 Older children usually get a thrill from the scavenger hunts, beach soccer and reggae jam sessions, and teens love the boat cruises, tennis clinics, disco parties and karaoke, as well as pool Olympics.
 Check which activities are scheduled when, on the pamphlet you will receive on arrival!

-Not only will your kids be kept well occupied, but you’ll also be able to take a much-needed break and relax yourself.
+Not only will your kids be kept well occupied, but you’ll also be able to take a much-needed break and relax yourself at one of the swim-up bars.
 Ask the resort about certified nannies for younger children, a service which is popular with guests that stay a bit longer.

 Children and waterparks go hand in hand, and your kids will likely spend most of their time at Beaches’ Pirates Island waterpark.
 Bring along floating devices or life jackets for the youngest kids - if needed.
 While you can get free life jackets on the beach for watersports, the youngest kids may need these for the waterpark as well to ensure a worry-free vacation.
 You can buy floaties and life jackets on location, but if you already own some, you might as well bring them along.